soutbood/TinyGen/README.md

-- Add explanation on how to train your own model i said multiple time you can use your own but never explain how the model's architecture is (maybe you can try extracting it from export_model.py but it shouldn't work) i plan to do it eventually.
+- Add explanation on how to train your own model i said multiple time you can use your own but never explain how the model's architecture is (maybe you can try extracting it from the main.cpp but it shouldn't work) i plan to do it eventually.
 - Test it on ESP32-S3.

 ---